神奈川大学日本常民文化研究所

 fishing nets in Yuasa, Wakayama Prefecture

-ISJFC actively engages in collaborative research with various institutions in different regions and research fields.
+ISJFC collaborates with various institutions in different regions and different research fields.

-ISJFC conducts academic exchange with the following overseas research institutions to enhance mutual understanding and cooperation in folk culture studies.
+ISJFC conducts academic exchange with the following international institutions to enhance mutual understanding and cooperation in folk culture studies:

 East Asian Island and Ocean Forum